-We are also grateful to the respective Government of Zimbabwe Government Ministries, Departments, and Agencies (MDAs); representatives from academia, civil society, the private sector, Chamber of Mines; and development partners for their feedback and inputs during iterative rounds of consultations.
+We are also grateful to the different Government of Zimbabwe institutions, and representatives from academia, civil society, the private sector, and development partners for their feedback and inputs.

 The Zimbabwe CCDR was prepared under the guidance and leadership of Nathan Belete, Marjorie Mpundu, Eneida Fernandes (World Bank); Adamou Labara, Carlos Katsuya, Katia Daude (IFC); Moritz Nebe, Olanrewaju Malik Kassim, Jessica Charles Wade, Merli Margaret Baroudi (MIGA).